arthurfaby/arthurfaby/README.md

 ## 👋 Hello there !
-##### I'm Arthur, I'm a french 22 years old student at 42 Angouleme.
+##### I'm Arthur, I'm a french 22 years old Fullstack Developer freelance.
 I have been a computer enthusiast for quite a few years now.